NilsDannemann/hfc-relay-grid/docs/hfc-relay-grid-guide.md

 }
 ```

-You alwys follow the same pattern:
+You always follow the same pattern:

 1. Activate the grid on the parent. <br>
 ```@include grid();```